(This is a direct copy of the 2021 Edition, with the salient changes highlighted in green.)

 - Creating more channels is unlikely to result in more messages.
 The only difference will be that those same number of messages will be more organized!
 So more likely, you’re in too few channels now, and conversations are a hodge-podge, instead of narrowly topical

 - Channels are free and an organized Slack is a happy Slack, because it is way easier to find that important conversation about search API design if you know it happened in

 - If you actively want to foster conversation in a channel, consider making it private.
 People feel safer talking in them, and the Slack stats I’ve seen bear out the fact that the large majority of messages happen in private channels or DMs.

 - Organize the channels in groups and make them disappear.
-This is a fairly new feature, I think from late 2020, but you can create channel groups in the sidebar, order the groups however you want and for each group, show all the channels or just the unread ones.
+You can create channel groups in the sidebar, order the groups however you want and for each group, show all the channels or just the unread ones.
 You can also order the channels within the group in different ways.

 - I order them by priority within each group and show just the unread ones.